-Make Time Stand Still, Not Your Kids is perfect for parents struggling to capture candid moments of family life, with their phone or camera.
+Make Time Stand Still, Not Your Kids is perfect for parents wanting to get better at taking candid photographs of their children and family life, with their phone or camera.

 PS: Click on [CC] on the Youtube player above to switch the captions on.

 I get it!

 Children are difficult to photograph because they move.
 All.
 The Time.